don/ITP-DeviceToDatabase/03_RelationalDatabases/sqlite.md

 	.mode csv
 	.import /tmp/sensor_data.csv data_temp

-The import created a new table, but all the column types are text;
+The import created a new table, but all the column types are text

 	.schema data_temp

+Compare this to the schema for sensor_data

+	.schema sensor_data

 Use a query to move the data into the sensor table.
 Note that we're appending :00 onto the date string.
 Dates in the CSV file ended with +00 for the timezone.
 SQLite is expecting +00:00.